DANS-KNAW/easy-fedora-to-bag/docs/index.md

      -v, --version                Show version of this program

     trailing arguments:
-     transformation (required)   The type of transformation used: simple, thematische-collectie.
+     transformation (required)   The type of transformation used: simple, thematische-collectie, original-versioned.

 EXAMPLES
 --------